Predictia/AQUA/docs/sphinx/source/adding_data.rst

   or to add it (see :ref:`grid_definition`).

 .. note::
-    A method to add new catalogues to the configuration folder has been developed.
+    A method to add new catalogs to the configuration folder has been developed.
     You can find more information in the :ref:`aqua-add` section.

 .. _file-based-sources: